armatrix/book/src/reference/cli/forge/script.md

           The initial balance of deployed test contracts

       --sender <ADDRESS>
-          The address which will be executing tests
+          The address which will be executing tests/scripts

       --ffi
           Enable the FFI cheatcode